seejwy/skapi-doc/database/README.md

 ## Indexing

-When working with records, you can set additional configurations in the ` index`.
+When working with records, you can set additional configurations in the `index` property.
 Indexing allows you to categorize and search for records based on specific criteria.
-The `index` object consists of the category's `name` used for indexing and its `value` that is searchable.
+The `index` object consists of the index's `name`, used for indexing, and its corresponding `value`, which is searchable.

 ```ts
 config: {